Trustroots/nostroots/README.md

 **Decentralization:** Unlike all existing hospitality networks, which are controlled by a single company or organization, Nostr is decentralized.
 It doesn't rely on a central server or entity.
 Instead, it operates through a network of independent servers, allowing for greater resistance to censorship and central control.

 Identity Verification: Nostr uses cryptographic keys for identity verification.
-Each user has a unique pair of keys (public and private) for identity and authentication, contrasting with Facebook's reliance on user-provided information like email or phone number.
+Each user has a unique pair of keys (public and private) for identity and authentication, contrasting with reliance on user-provided information like email or phone number that is used on almost all existing networks.